gitkraken/gitlens-docs/gitlens/home-view.md

   <figcaption style="text-align:center; color:#888">GitLens Commit Graph</figcaption>
 </figure>

+## Welcome View

+When you first install or update GitLens, the **Welcome** sidebar view appears above the Commit Graph.
+It provides a multi-step walkthrough covering Getting Started, Home, Commit Graph, AI Features, Git Blame, PR Reviews, and MCP.
+The content adapts to your subscription level, helping you discover the features available on your plan.

 ## Start in the Commit Graph
 When you open GitLens, the Commit Graph gives you a connected view of your repository and the work happening across it.